Van Conversion Guide: Modules, Companies & Complete Instructions

 - FRAKTA bags: Robust, perfect for stuff sacks.
 59 cents each.

-- BESTÅ drawer runners: Available individually, they fit into many DIY cabinets.
+- BESTÅ drawer runners: Available individually, fit many DIY cabinets.

 - TERTIAL work lamp: Swivel lamp for reading area, with 2W LED power consumption. €13.